aehng/Lecture-Notes/Module6/Lec37-Mon_Apr_17/README.md

-# A tour of some useful Python libraries
+# A Tour Of Some Useful Python Libraries

 This assignment will see you combining 3rd party Python libraries into a web-crawling bot.
 I've written some demo programs to help you become familiar